digitalbazaar/jsonld-signatures/README.md

 [travis-ci-site]: https://travis-ci.org/digitalbazaar/jsonld-signatures

 An implementation of the Linked Data Signatures specification for JSON-LD.
-This software works in all modern browsers as well as node.js.
+This software works in all modern browsers as well as node.js via [npm](https://www.npmjs.com/package/jsonld-signatures).

 Introduction
 ------------